MicrosoftDocs/memdocs/memdocs/intune/includes/windows-phone-81-windows-10-mobile-support.md

 <!-- 9.8.2022 - mandia: New text added so this include file applies to Windows 8.1-->

 > [!IMPORTANT]
-> Microsoft Intune is ending support on October 21, 2022 for devices running Windows 8.1.
-After that date, technical assistance and automatic updates that help protect your devices running Windows 8.1 will no longer be available.
+> On October 22, 2022, Microsoft Intune is ending support for devices running Windows 8.1.
+After that date, technical assistance and automatic updates on these devices won't be available.
 For more information, go to [Plan for Change: Ending support for Windows 8.1](../fundamentals/whats-new.md#plan-for-change-ending-support-for-windows-81-).
 >
 > If you currently use Windows 8.1, then we recommend moving to Windows 10/11 devices.
-Windows 10/11 has built-in security and device features that have a first class integration with Microsoft Intune.
+Windows 10/11 has built-in security and device features that can be easily managed in Microsoft Intune.

 <!-- 9.8.2022 - mandia: The following was the original text of this include file.
 Replaced this text since Win10 Mobile and Windows Phone support ended in 2019.